jmoseyko/rotd/README.md

 # rotd
-Helper scripts for real-time object detection, based on YOLO v3 and the Berkeley Deep Drive (BDD) Dataset.
+Helper scripts and configs for real-time object detection.
+Based on YOLO v3 and the Berkeley Deep Drive (BDD) Dataset.
+Integration with ROS package.